aumhaa/m4m8/README.md

 monomodular b999

-How to make this work:
+How to make this work in Live10:

-1) You MUST be using the most current version of Live! (as of this writing, version 10.0.4).
+1) You MUST be using the most current version of Live! (as of this writing, version 10.1.30).

 2) Download this repository.
 Put the “m4m8” or “m4m8-master” folder inside Max’s packages folder:  ~/Documents/Max 8/packages

 3) Copy all the FOLDERS* from inside the m4m8/Python Scripts/ folder to Live’s MIDI Remote Scripts folder.
+This folder is contained inside your User Library, and will need to be created by the user.
+The default location is ~/Music/Ableton/User Library/Remote Scripts.
 (The individual scripts require the "aumhaa" and "Debug" folders in order to work)

 4) If you are using a Livid controller, you'll also want to copy all the FOLDERS* from the m4m8/Livid Python Scripts/ folder to Live's MIDI Remote Scripts folder.

+How to make this work in Live11:

+1) You MUST be using the most current version of Live! (as of this writing, version 11.0.0).

+2) Download this repository.
+Put the “m4m8” or “m4m8-master” folder inside Max’s packages folder:  ~/Documents/Max 8/packages

+3) Copy all the FOLDERS* from inside the m4m8/Python Scripts Live11/ folder to Live’s MIDI Remote Scripts folder.
+This folder is contained inside your User Library, and will need to be created by the user.
+The default location is ~/Music/Ableton/User Library/Remote Scripts.
+(The individual scripts require the "aumhaa" and "Debug" folders in order to work)

+4) If you are using a Livid controller, you'll also want to copy all the FOLDERS* from the m4m8/Livid Python Scripts Live11/ folder to Live's MIDI Remote Scripts folder.

 Notes: